 Turn these lists into segments.
 This is the most important step you can take to inspire and build loyalty.
 Once you’ve segmented your audience, you’re ready to explore how each segment interacts with your organization, and match their motivations to your business priorities.

 Drive loyalty in each segment by Creating, Communicating and Matching your value to their needs

 First, understand what a realistic target looks like.
-Once you’ve created a measurable loyalty programme, how will you know how effectively it’s performing?
+Once you’ve created a measurable loyalty program, how will you know how effectively it’s performing?

 The top 20% of bookers account for well over 50% of total sold ticket value.
-I broke down that figure to see what it looked like for different types of arts organisation.
+I broke down that figure to see what it looked like for different types of arts organization.

 Value of tickets sold to the top 20% of bookers